Foundations To Facilitate Your Life August 2025 Grow the confidence, skills & sensitivity to shape your relationships and your world.

 My social location & lens

 I was born in Amsterdam in 1984.
-I'm racialized as white, able-bodied, and come from a middle-class background.
-I'm gender nonconforming and use he or they pronouns.
-I studied AI before it was cool (and obtained my BSc) and have been self-employed since 2007, mainly running small startups and co-working spaces until I turned my life around in 2018.
+I'm white, able-bodied, and come from a middle-class background.
+I'm gender nonconforming and use they/them (or he/him) pronouns.
+After studying AI, I founded a few small startups and co-working spaces.
+I eventually turned my life around when I created two editions of Nibana Festival in 2018.
 Although I didn’t turn out to be a typical straight cis-male, I did grow up as one.
 I’ve never had to worry about hunger, housing, or safety, and I’ve never directly experienced war or poverty.
-My passport allows me to travel wherever I want.
+My passport pretty much allows me to travel wherever I want.
 I’ve faced financial stress, but only because I chose the uncertainty of self-employment.
-Mild bullying was part of my early teenage years, but overall, I felt supported.
+Mild bullying was part of my early teenage years, but I've felt supported overall.
 The experiences I consider traumatic pale in comparison to what many others have faced.
 I haven’t experienced severe intergenerational trauma, and my parents spent years in group therapy before I was born, which greatly contributed to the safety and stability of my family home.
 While my dressing journey deeply challenged me on a personal level, it fades in comparison to the levels of oppression that exist for the majority of people on this planet.
+I'm grateful for the books and people that have helped me recognize all of these privileges.
+It feels important to acknowledge them and to use them for playing my part in making the world a slightly better place.

 Values & accountability